zebrunner/carina/docs/automation/web.md

 ### Implementation of Page Objects
 When you are writing functional tests using Selenium, the major part of your code will consist of interactions with the web interface you are testing through the WebDriver API.
-After fetching elements, you will verify some state of the element through various assertions and move on to fetching the next element.
+After fetching elements, you will verify some state of an element through various assertions and move on to fetching the next element.
 You may find WebElements directly in your tests:
 ```
 List<WebElement> zipCodes = driver.findElements(By.id("zipCodes"));
 for (WebElement zipCode : zipCodes) {